PedroTL/PedroTL.github.io/_portfolio/portfolio-3.md

 The products in Table 5 account for approximately **38.36%** of total exports for the year.
 There was an increase in the value exported for all the main regional product groups.

-Table 6 shows the value of imports of the main products in the regional tariff for the year as a whole, as well as the variation in relation to the same period in the previous year.
+Table 6 shows the value of imports for the main products in the region for the year as a whole, as well as the variation in relation to the same period in the previous year.

 **Table 6 - Main products imported by the MRC in 2022 (values in millions of USD/FOB).**